This post may contain affiliate links. Please read our disclosure policy.

 How to make oatmeal breakfast cookies

 Similar to our gluten free monster cookies, these are made with oats and oat flour, and no rice flour blend.
-To make these lightly sweet breakfast cookies, you only need a bowl, a spoon, and a whisk.
+To make this lightly sweet breakfast cookie dough, you only need a bowl and a spoon.

-1. Whisk together oats, oat flour, baking soda, and salt in a large mixing bowl.
+• Mix together the dry ingredients (oats, oat flour, baking soda, salt) in a large mixing bowl.

-4. Using two spoons or a spring-loaded ice cream scoop to create mounds of dough each with about 2 tablespoons of cookie dough.
+• Using two spoons or a spring-loaded ice cream scoop, create mounds of dough each with about 2 tablespoons of cookie dough.

 They're not the sort of gluten free cookies that you can roll and shape.
-It's best to scoop it while it's soft, using a spring-loaded ice cream scoop and just pat it into a disk using the scoop.
+Scoop the dough while it's soft, using a spring-loaded ice cream scoop, and just lightly pat it into a disk using the scoop.

 Then, chill the dough for a bit after scooping it, just to ensure that the cookies are thick and hearty enough after baking.